Almond Rhubarb Cake

 • 1/2 teaspoon salt

-1. Cut 3 of the stalks of rhubarb in half lengthwise, then cut into 3 inch pieces.
-Toss cut rhubarb with 1/4 cup sugar and let sit until sugar dissolves, about 30 minutes.
+1. Cut 3 of the stalks of rhubarb in half lengthwise, then cut into 3-inch pieces.
+Toss cut rhubarb with 1/4 cup (50 grams) granulated sugar and let sit until sugar dissolves, about 30 minutes.

 2. Preheat oven to 350 °F. Butter and flour a 9-inch springform pan.

-3. Chop remaining stalk of rhubarb into 1/4-inch pieces.
+3. Chop the remaining stalk of rhubarb into 1/4-inch pieces.

-4. Using an electric mixer, beat 1/2 cup of butter at medium speed until light and fluffy.
-Slowly add in the remaining sugar and brown sugar, beating well.
+4. Using an electric mixer, beat 1/2 cup (113 grams) of butter at medium speed until light and fluffy.
+Slowly add in the remaining 3/4 cup (149 grams) of granulated sugar and brown sugar, beating well.
 Add eggs, one at a time, and beat until combined.
 Mix in the vanilla and almond extracts.

-5. Mix together 2 cups of flour, baking powder, and salt.
+5. Mix together 1 1/2 cups of all-purpose flour (180 grams), almond flour, baking powder, and salt.
 Add half the dry ingredients, followed by the buttermilk, and then the remaining dry ingredients.
 Mix in the sour cream.
 Beat at low speed after each addition until just combined.
 Stir in chopped rhubarb.
 Pour batter into the prepared pan.

 6. To make the streusel topping, melt the remaining 4 tablespoons of butter.
-Stir in 1/2 cup of sugar and 1/2 cup flour.
+Stir in the brown sugar and the remaining 1/2 cup (60 grams) of all-purpose flour.
 Drop tablespoons of the topping over the cake.
-Drain the rhubarb, reserving the syrup, and arrange over top of the streusel topping.
+Drain the rhubarb, reserving the syrup, and arrange it over top of the streusel topping.

-Cake can be stored at room temperature for up to 3 days, refrigerated for up to a week, or wrapped in aluminum foil and stored in an airtight freezer bag for up to 3 months.
-Defrost overnight before serving.
+This almond rhubarb cake can be stored at room temperature for up to 3 days, refrigerated for up to a week, or wrapped in aluminum foil and stored in an airtight freezer bag for up to 3 months.
+Defrost at room temperature.